10 of the Strongest Link Monsters in Yu-Gi-Oh

 Link Ratings Explained

 Most link ratings correspond with the number of materials needed for each unit's link summon as well as the number of directions the card points in.
 Fortunately, link monsters can count as multiple materials (up to their link rating value), reducing your overall cost.
-However, you need at least as many monster as specified under the monster type; for instance, at minimum, Gaia here requires at least two monsters; you couldn't just chain him from another link-3 unit.
+However, you need at least as many monsters as specified under the monster type; for instance, at minimum, Gaia here requires at least two monsters; you couldn't just chain him from another link-3 unit.

 8. Knightmare Phoenix